Our impact

 These are people who need government most but face the highest barriers to reaching it.

-One accessible interface for every jurisdiction
+One interface

 WCAG 2.1 (Web Content Accessibility Guidelines) is the international standard for making web content usable by people with disabilities.
 It covers screen reader compatibility, keyboard navigation, color contrast, text alternatives for images, predictable page structure, and more.